delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 For our Windows deployment, there was minimal work needed, as we scripted up most of our onboarding processes, we definitely had some improvements to be made here, however Windows was always considered a lower priority compared to macOS - even tough about ~25% of our workforce was Windows based clients, and we have several build machines, and servers that were Windows based.

-We were also told that trying to get statistical and reporting on our Windows environment was not currently relevant when we went through this project (much to my disagreement, we abided by this and didn't capture details).
+We were also told that trying to get statistical and reporting on our Windows environment, to assist with evidence and provide data that we needed to improve our Windows enviroment, was not currently relevant when we went through this project (much to my disagreement, we abided by this and didn't capture details).
 My reaction to these conversations is summed up by the following meme:

 ![Ryan Reynolds](/assets/blog/2020/10/mdm/giphy.gif)